 Over the past few months, ChatGPT has captured my attention through numerous forums, articles and AI experts.
 I am fascinated by this technology and learning more about it everyday.
 With this introductory post, I hope to share my knowledge and insights on ChatGPT - how it works, its capabilities and limitations, potential pitfalls, and future prospects.

 Note - Just for fun, I did an experiment to write two more versions of this post - one that was written by ChatGPT itself using a rough outline I provided, and another also written by ChatGPT, but imrprovised from my original post.
+Curious to see the results of the experiment?
+Head over to the meta post Blog about ChatGPT in three different ways.

 Note - This post is written by ChatGPT by rewriting my original post An Introduction to ChatGPT - section by section.
 This is a fun exercise to demonstrate the potential of ChatGPT and how it can change how we create content, art and code.
 You can see the full results of the experiment at Blog about ChatGPT in three different ways.